Thomson-Houston Electric Company: History

-The company began as the American Electric Company, founded by Elihu Thomson and Edwin Houston.
-In 1882, Charles Albert Coffin led a group of investors—largely shoe manufacturers from Lynn, Massachusetts—in buying American Electric from investors in New Britain, Connecticut.
-They renamed the company Thomson-Houston Electric Company and moved its operations to a new building on Lynn's Western Avenue.
+The company was founded as the American Electric Company by Elihu Thomson and Edwin Houston.

+In 1882, Charles Albert Coffin led a group of investors—largely shoe manufacturers from Lynn, Massachusetts—who bought the company from investors in New Britain, Connecticut.
+They renamed it Thomson-Houston Electric Company and moved its operations to a new building on Lynn's Western Avenue.

 Coffin led the company and organized its finances, marketing, and sales operations.
 Edwin Rice organized the manufacturing facilities, and Elihu Thomson ran the Model Room, a precursor to the industrial research lab.
-With their leadership, the company grew into an enterprise with sales of and 4,000 employees by 1892.

 In 1884, Thomson-Houston International Company was organized to promote international sales.

 In 1885, the Lynn G.A.R.
-Hall was constructed using electric incandescent lighting by Thomson-Houston.
+Hall was built with electric incandescent lighting by Thomson-Houston.

 In 1888, Thomson-Houston supplied the Lynn & Boston Railroad with the generation and propulsion equipment for the Highland Circuit in Lynn, the first electric streetcar in Massachusetts.

 In 1889, Thomson-Houston bought out the Brush Company (founded by Charles Brush) which resolved the arc lamp and dynamo patent disputes between them.